GilOliveira/schemadotorg/README.md

 Provides blueprints for leveraging Schema.org to build and manage an SEO and API-first content architecture in Drupal.

+The goal is to demo a content building framework that allows for progressive enhancements.

 # Demo
 - Create User:Person via UI
 - Create Media:Image via UI